 Organizations will have to begin to properly prioritize different channels or methods of communication, and recognize where users are most likely to interact with bots.
 Chances are that the number of applications will only continue to rise, and we will even begin to see the need for bots to be injected into other forms of texting like RCS.

 Artificial Intelligence is quite obviously becoming incredibly popular, particularly within the Contact Center and Customer Engagement industry.
 AI is also, quite obviously, an important cornerstone of chatbots.
-Within their simplest configuration, chatbots are follow a simple and basic “if>then” rule, but have grown in capabilities thanks to powerful Artificial Intelligence.
+Within their simplest configuration, chatbots follow a simple and basic “if>then” rule, but have grown in capabilities thanks to powerful Artificial Intelligence.

 But, as we have seen, AI is just as equally as hyped as chatbots themselves.
-Both developers building chatbots, and those implementing chatbots within their business, must know how to and when to properly leverage different forms of AI.
+Both developers building chatbots, and those implementing live website chat within their business, must know how to and when to properly leverage different forms of AI.

-For example, Natural Language Processing will be necessary to properly understand context, while Sentiment Analysis enables chatbots to understand when the conversation should be escalated to a human agent.
+For example, Natural Language Processing will be necessary to properly understand the context, while Sentiment Analysis enables chatbots to understand when the conversation should be escalated to a live agent or human responder.
 As even more AI solutions and technologies are developed, users and developers will only have even more options to wade through.

-Sentiment Analysis is great for assisting agents by understanding how a customer is currently feeling, but can fall short on assisting chatbots in naturally reacting to a human.
+Sentiment Analysis is great for assisting live agents by understanding how a customer is currently feeling but can fall short on assisting chatbots is naturally reacting to a human.
 When deciding to implement a chatbot vs a live agent, natural language is an important agent characteristic to consider.
 But just because a chatbot can read that human is upset, doesn’t mean it can respond in a way that will help that customer feel better.